plonkfw/netlink-api/README.md

 ## How do I use this ?

-For now, run `./build-and-run.sh` (as a sudoer if you want to create/modify interfaces)
+For development purposes, run `./build-and-run.sh` (as a sudoer if you want to create/modify interfaces) For testing, run `docker compose build && docker compose up`

-In the future this will be a containerized blob that will need to run with the `NET_ADMIN` cap or something.

 ## Is this safe to start using now?